MetaLoco: Universal Quadrupedal Locomotion with Meta-Reinforcement Learning and Motion Imitation: Related Work

+\emph{Motion imitation} addresses this issue by imitating expert demonstrations or motion data, allowing the RL agent to learn natural and smooth movements more efficiently.
+These demonstrations can be sourced from animal motion clips~\cite{peng2018deepmimic, peng2020learning, Amp_on_hw, yoon2024spatio}, rough hand-held demonstrations~\cite{li2023learning} or optimal control techniques~\cite{kang2023rl+, fuchioka2023opt}.

-In our method, we adopt the reference-matching reward structure proposed by \citet{kang2023rl+}, as it allows the agent to learn user-desired behavior with minimal reward shaping.
-Instead of using MBOC demonstrations, we train an RL policy to match the robots' state with kinematic motion references.
-To streamline sim-to-real transfer, we also apply the domain randomization technique, randomizing various physical parameters, including terrain friction coefficient and actuator latency.
+In this work, we adopt the reference-matching reward structure proposed by \citet{kang2023rl+}, which facilitates learning user-desired behaviors with minimal reward shaping.
+However, unlike the previous work, we train a policy to imitate \emph{kinematic} motion references, rather than model-based optimal control demonstrations.

+It is worth noting that RL-based controllers often require a \emph{sim-to-real transfer} to bridge the reality gap---the discrepancies between simulation and real-world performance.
+Researchers employ two primary strategies to address this gap.
+One approach involves performing system identification from data collected on the real robot to enhance the simulation fidelity~\cite{hwangbo2019learning, wu2010overview}.
+Alternatively, domain randomization is used for mitigating the reality gap by randomizing the physical parameters of the environment during training \cite{peng2020learning, peng2018sim, xie2020learning}.
+To streamline sim-to-real transfer, we also utilize domain randomization, incorporating randomization of parameters such as terrain friction coefficient and actuator latency.